azgarmark/Diet-Planner/README.md

 # Overview
 • BMI - BMI helps to know the present situation of your body
 • BMI Calculation - BMI is calculated with the persons’ weight into square of height
+• Diet Plans**¹** - Diet Plans helps you to eat in limit and healthy
+• Diet - Meals are displayed with relevant calories you will gain
-• Workout Plans - Workout plans helps you to keep you in fit
+• Workout Plans**²** - Workout plans helps you to keep you in fit
 • Workouts - Workouts are provided with every sets the number of repeats

-• Diet Plans - Diet Plans helps you to eat in limit and healthy
-• Diet - Meals are displayed with relevant calories you will gain
+*¹,² - those plans are placeholder only*